-The Macy Undergraduate Leadership Fellows Program (MULFP) provides pertinent cognitive, behavioral, emotional, and experiential learning that positively shapes leadership development for students in the health professions.
-The basis for the MULFP:
+The Macy Undergraduate Leadership Fellows Program (MULFP) provides pertinent cognitive, behavioral, emotional and practical learning that positively shapes leadership development for students in public health, nursing and the health professions.
+The basis for the MULFP is to:

-- Focuses on giving students tools that are beneficial in all aspects of their development
+- Focus on giving students tools that are beneficial in all aspects of their development

-- Suggests that leadership can be learned and is both positional and non positional
+- Endorse that leadership can be learned and is both positional and non-positional

-- Supports development of self knowledge attitudes, skills, & ethical values
+- Support development of self-knowledge, attitudes, skills, aligned with ethical values

 What can MULFP do for me?

-- Develop interpersonal and fundamental skills that will help you reach your personal and professional goals
+- Develop skills to help you reach your personal and professional goals

-- Work with students in different majors and learn from multiple perspectives
+- Work with students in different majors to support learning from multiple perspectives

 - Develop your professional network and work with a mentor throughout the program